5 Essential Methods for Sharpening the Saw

 Experiments

 Significant growth requires getting out or your comfort zone and taking some risks.
 I equate this with running “experiments,” and I’ve got a number of these in mind.
-A big one is that I am in the process of shifting Learning Revolution from being a sideline to being a core part of my business.
-As a result, look for a significant Web site update soon.
+The biggest for me both currently and most likely through the coming year is continuing to push the limits of how generative AI can support my work and the work of my company.

 All the best,